roweyerboat/King_County_Housing_Data/README.md

 ## Files

 Column names gives a description of the data listed in each column.
 Student is the jupyter notebook used for this project.
 Presentation gives a brief overview of the findings in the project.
 KC_housing data is the data file.

+## Blog
+Here is the link for the blog I wrote while completing this project: https://roweyerboat.github.io/cleaning_geographical_data